-1) Language: If asked what Switzerland's official language is, many would respond: French.
+Language: If asked what Switzerland's official language is, many would respond: French.
 However, they would only be partially correct.
 In fact, Sweden has four official languages: French, German, Italian, and Romansch.
-To accomodate such diversity, there are a variety of programs.
-Some focus strictly on intensive language study.
+To accommodate such diversity, there are a variety of programs.
+Some focus strictly on intensive language study (ie: Learn French in Switzerland).
 Others offer general courses in one of the four official languages and in english; SIT's Global Health and Development program is one such program.

-3) Immersion and cultural activities: Although you might not live on campus, you will have opportunities to meet Swiss students as well as other international students.
+Immersion and cultural activities: Although you might not live on campus, you will have opportunities to meet Swiss students as well as other international students.
 Almost all universities have sports grounds and sports associations.
 At each institution, you will find a number of different clubs and activity groups that provide a good opportunity for you to meet people and to do things that you enjoy.
 Even if you are not a "joiner" and clubs do not particularly appeal to you, you should nevertheless get involved in things that interest you.
-The Associations d'Etudiants, Federations des associations d'etudiants and Societes d'etudiants are organized according to the particular faculte under which you are studying.
+The Associations d'Étudiants, Fédérations des associations d'étudiants and Sociétés d'étudiants are organized according to the particular faculté under which you are studying.

 Scholarships are great for overcoming the financial hurdle that sometimes accompanies study abroad adventures.
 Thankfully, there are government, independent program, and college scholarships from which to choose.
 Here are but a few of the options out there.